 Getting to the Bronx Zoo is easy.
 For a full list of instructions and transportation methods to and from the zoo, click here.

-BONUS: Be sure to check out the new dinosaur experience opening on April 19!
+BONUS: Be sure to check out the new dinosaur experience!
 It is being advertised as the “biggest, most realistic dinosaur ride in America”.

 NY SIGHTSEEING PASS